Instructions for adapting your code to an analysis pipeline

 A crash will have the same behavior as an error

-output, stopping the pipeline and appearing in the UI.
+output, stopping the pipeline with the error displayed in the UI.
+A script that completed without creating the output.json

-You can test your script in the “run script” tab of the tool, where your inputs will generate a form where you can put examples and run the script for debugging.
+You can test your script in the “run script” tab of the tool.
+This will generate a form where you can enter sample inputs or use your default parameters to run the script for debugging.

-Step 5: Connect your scripts with the BON in a Box pipeline editor.
+Step 6: Connect your scripts with the BON in a Box pipeline editor

 Next, create your pipeline in the BON in a Box pipeline editor by connecting your inputs and outputs.